Promoting your freelance technical writing business

 Professional image: Logo, business cards, letterheads.
 Vital for professional image.

 Brochures, flyers.
 Very useful.
-Send mailshots to potential clients.
+Send mailshots to potential customers.
 Leave brochures in business centres.
 What makes good promotional material?

 Documentation samples.
 Very useful to say, "Here's one I did earlier".
 Confidentiality can be a problem with samples.
-Some clients are more than happy for you to distribute work that you did for them, but until you have got some clients like that, you will not have much that you can freely distribute.
+Some customers are more than happy for you to distribute work that you did for them, but until you have got some customers like that, you will not have much that you can freely distribute.

 Press releases.
 Where?
 Business section of local papers.
-Trade journals specific to your subject matter expertise (much more difficult to get in to, but probably far more beneficial).
+Trade journals specific to your subject (much more difficult to get in to, but probably more beneficial).

 Indirect advertising.
-For example, reviews, articles, material for professional organisations, workshops and presentations at business network events.
+For example, reviews, articles, material for professional organizations, workshops and presentations at business network events.

-Networking organisations.
-For example, Chamber of Commerce, business clubs, trade organisations.
+Business networking organizations.
+For example, Chamber of Commerce, business clubs, trade organizations.

 Professional memberships.
 Become known as an expert.